Tour Length

 “As a general rule, it is very safe to go on a camping trip in the Serengeti National Park, as long as you follow the instructions of your guide at all times.
 That said, you’ll be camping in a park with some of the highest densities of wildlife in Africa, so you should always be careful and take personal responsibility for your own safety as well.
 And remember, one of the best things about a camping safari (you’ll be close to the animals) is also a reason why you need to be careful.
 Animals do sometimes wander into camp, and it can be rather thrilling, to say the least, to stick your head out of your tent and find yourself face-to-face with a grazing zebra or an elephant.
 And it is always possible, although rare, for something even scarier, like a lion or a hyena, to pass by.
 If you remain calm, avoid sudden movements, and always be aware of your surroundings, it is unlikely you’ll encounter any difficulties.”

-› See also Malaria & Safety – Serengeti NP 4What is the best time of year for camping tours in the Serengeti?
+› See also Malaria & Safety – Serengeti NP 4What is the best time of year for a camping safari in the Serengeti?

 “There is no bad time to visit the Serengeti.
 There’s always plenty of wildlife and the weather is rarely bad enough to limit what you can do.
 One obvious consideration is the migration.
 The actual dates change every year, but as a general rule, from January to March, the massed ranks of wildebeest and zebra are more likely to be in the park’s south.
 In April they usually begin moving north and northwest, when they’re in or on their way to the Grumeti River and Grumeti Game Reserve, and the Serengeti’s Western Corridor, before heading for the Serengeti’s north in July and August and then crossing over into Kenya.
 They most often return to the Serengeti, moving south through the park in November and December.
 Outside of the migration, the best months for weather and driving conditions are usually from late June through to October.
 Rains are possible from November to April, but this coincides with the best months for bird watching.”